-- CDP Cloudera Manager must be installed and running. - CDP Private Cloud must be installed and running.
-See Private Cloud Installation Overview and Requirements for more details. - An environment must have been registered with Management Console on the private cloud.
-See CDP Private Cloud Environments for more details. - In addition to the general requirements listed in the Private Cloud Installation Requirements documentation, CDW also has the following minimum memory, storage, and hardware requirements for each OpenShift worker node using the standard resource mode:
+- CDP Cloudera Manager must be installed and running. - CDP Private Cloud must be installed and running. - An environment must have been registered with Management Console on the private cloud.
+See CDP Private Cloud Environments for more details.

+In addition to the general requirements listed in the Private Cloud Installation Requirements documentation, CDW also has the following minimum memory, storage, and hardware requirements for each OpenShift worker node using the standard resource mode: